EMDR Therapy — Billings, MT

 Trauma Doesn’t Have to Define You Forever.

-✓ No waitlist ✓ Most insurance accepted ✓ In-person & telehealth ✓ EMDR-trained therapists
+No waitlist Most insurance accepted EMDR-trained therapists In-person & telehealth

 Request an Appointment

-Is This Why You're Here?
+Is This Why You’re Here?
+EMDR Helps When the Past Won’t Stay in the Past.

-EMDR is especially effective for people whose struggles feel bigger than their circumstances — where something from the past keeps showing up in the present, no matter how hard you try to move on.
+EMDR is especially effective for people whose struggles feel bigger than their circumstances, where something from the past keeps showing up in the present no matter how hard you try to move on.

 Flashbacks or intrusive memories you can’t turn off